SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 and which optional "difficulty" points you are attempting. -->
 ##### Objectives

-- Serving from an API endpoint: The system will be exposed to users through REST API endpoints.
+- **Serving from an API endpoint**: The system will be exposed to users through REST API endpoints.
 We will use a basic SwaggerUI-based backend.
 The image tags and description will be sent back as a response to different internal stakeholders who can then use the tags for content moderation and indexing.

-- Identify requirements: [Based on platform, come up with concurrency/latency requirements, also talk about model size if we plan to have edge devices host the model?]
+- **Identify requirements**: [Based on platform, come up with concurrency/latency requirements, also talk about model size if we plan to have edge devices host the model?]
 (TODO @all)

-- Model optimizations to satisfy requirements: Since our system has real-time low-latency requirements and expects a large volume of concurrent users, we will experiment with different model-level optimizations like quantization, and reduced precision using the ONNX backend to keep our inference time as low as possible for our RegNet model.
+- **Model optimizations to satisfy requirements**: Since our system has real-time low-latency requirements and expects a large volume of concurrent users, we will experiment with different model-level optimizations like quantization, and reduced precision using the ONNX backend to keep our inference time as low as possible for our RegNet model.
 For the LLM we will use either Huggingface Accelerate or vLLM that takes advantage of PagedAttention, continuous batching, and tensor parallelism to reduce the latency of the model.
 We can also quantize the LLM to reduce the size of the model and improve the inference time.

-- System optimizations to satisfy requirements: To further reduce our prediction latency, we will experiment with various system-level optimizations for model serving, including concurrency and batching.
+- **System optimizations to satisfy requirements**: To further reduce our prediction latency, we will experiment with various system-level optimizations for model serving, including concurrency and batching.
 We will use different execution providers like Triton, TensorRT, ONNX for our RegNet model.

-- Offline evaluation of model: Our system will run an automated offline evaluation plan after model training, with results logged to MLFlow.
+- **Offline evaluation of model**: Our system will run an automated offline evaluation plan after model training, with results logged to MLFlow.
 The offline evaluation will include:
 (A) evaluation on appropriate domain specific metrics for each model.
 For AI VS Human Image detection using a RegNet we will use F1 score, Precision, Accuracy and Confusion Matrix.
 For Image description and tagging using an LLM we will use BLEU scores.
 (B) evaluation on populations and slices of special relevance, including an analysis of fairness and bias if relevant (TODO @all if we do content moderation, we have to add something here)
-(C) test on known failure modes
+(C) test on known failure modes where we will try the model on images that are known to be difficult such as low resolution/noisy images, artistic renditions of real images that are not AI generated etc.
-(D) and unit tests based on templates.
+(D) and unit tests based on obvious test cases.
 Depending on the test results, you will automatically register an updated model in the model registry, or not.

-- Load test in staging: Once your “Continuous X” pipeline has deployed the service to a staging area, you should conduct a load test on it, and surface the results.
-(This load test may also be part of the “continuous X” pipeline.)
+- **Load test in staging**: We will do a load test for each of the model separately and also for the entire system.
+This will help us identify if each component is working as expected and individual performance analysis can help us find any bottlenecks in our system.

-- Online evaluation in Canary: When your service is ready to deploy to a canary environment (i.e. it has passed tests in staging), you will conduct an online evaluation (like in Lab 7) with artificial “users”.
+- **Online evaluation in Canary**: When your service is ready to deploy to a canary environment (i.e. it has passed tests in staging), you will conduct an online evaluation (like in Lab 7) with artificial “users”.
 (You yourself will “be” the users; you should prepare a plan as to how you will represent the range of real users and user behaviors you might encounter in a real deployment.)

 - Close the loop: Implement a means by which you get feedback about the quality of your model’s predictions in productions; whether this is with explicit user feedback, human annotators, or natural ground truth labels.
 Also, during production, you will save some portion of production data, label it, and use it for re-training on updated data.